 Step 4: Remove the Packing Nut (Stem Bonnet)

-Using a bath socket wrench or vice grip, remove the retaining nut by turning counter-clockwise.
+Use a bath socket wrench or vice grip to remove the retaining nut by turning it counter-clockwise.

 Step 5: Extract the Stem

-The stem of the faucet can now be taken out by gripping it with pliers and pulling.
-You might need to turn it from side to side to loosen it first.
+The stem of the faucet can now be removed by gripping it with pliers and pulling.
+You might need to gently turn it from side to side to loosen it first.

 Step 6: Inspect the Removed Parts

-Check over the stem and packing nut for corrosion, mineral deposits, and damage.
-If you’re unsure what’s worn it’s a good idea to replace all the parts.
+Check the stem and packing nut for corrosion, mineral deposits, or any other damage.
+If you’re in doubt that a part might be worn, it is probably best to simply replace them all.

 Step 7: Remove Mineral Deposits

-Build-up on the stem or inside the faucet can be loosened by pouring white vinegar over them.
-Leave them for a short time then use a scourer to remove mineral deposits.
+Mineral build-up on the stem or inside the faucet can be loosened by pouring white vinegar onto it.
+Leave it for a while, then use a scourer to scrub off the mineral deposits.

-Rinse off any debris before replacing any parts
+Rinse off any debris before replacing the parts

 Step 8: Check the Seat for Damage

-The washer on the bottom of the stem sits on a seat — a small tubular threaded component that sits inside the faucet.
-When the washer wears, damage to the seat can result.
-Remove this and inspect it using a seat wrench.
+The washer on the bottom of the stem sits on a seat — a small tubular threaded component inside the faucet.
+When the washer wears down, it can damage the seat.
+Remove the seat and inspect it using a seat wrench.

 Step 9: Replacing Parts

-It’s a good idea to take the old ones with you to ensure you get the correct ones for your faucet.
+You should take the old ones with you to ensure you find the correct ones for your faucet.

-Parts likely to need a replacement include o-rings and washers, or sometimes the whole stem.
+Parts likeliest to need replacing include o-rings and washers, but you might need to replace the entire stem.

 Step 10: The Seat Washer

-This is the washer secured with a screw at the bottom of the stem.
-It’s more often than not the cause of a leaky faucet as it wears against the seat when under pressure.
+The seat washer is the washer secured with a screw at the bottom of the stem.
+It is commonly the cause of a leaky faucet as it is pressed against the seat when under pressure.

-Replacing it is easy; undo the screw, prise off the old washer and place a new one on, screwing it into place.
+Replacing it is easy; undo the screw, prise off the old washer and replace it with a new one, then screw it into place.

 Step 11: Reassemble Your Faucet

-Put your faucet back together reversing steps 1 through to 5, and 10.
+Put your faucet back together by reversing the above steps.

 Step 12: Two-handled Faucet